sid-agrawal/sid-agrawal.github.io/_posts/2021-09-28-genode-hello-world.md

 <default caps="50"/>
 ```

-Now you may grant the component some more caps to make it run successully by changing to the hello_server start node and running
+Now you may grant the component some more caps to make it run successfully by changing to the hello_server start node and running

 ```xml
 <start name="hello_server" caps="54">